 6. Tri-Color Potato Skewers and Dip

-Have trouble getting your kids to eat their veggies?
-Put them on a stick and add a dip.
+If you have trouble getting your kids to eat their veggies, put them on a stick and add a dip.
 Making foods fun and appealing, with tactics like skewering potatoes and adding a healthy dip, can help your kids want to eat more vegetables, according to the USDA.

 This is key because 93 percent of children don't get enough veggies on a daily basis, according to the Centers for Disease Control and Prevention.
-But considering vegetables are filled with the nutrients and fiber kids need to help reduce their risk of developing chronic health conditions in the long run, you don't want them to skimp.
+Serve up these skewers, though, and they're sure to be a hit!

 Get the Tri-Color Potato Skewers and Dip recipe and nutrition info here.